Pre-IB and IB Diploma teachers

 A German native, he enjoys building birch plywood furniture with his German engineered power tools and spending time with his family.

 Vicky Bullard has been teaching English and Theory of Knowledge at St Clare’s since 1983, making her the longest serving teacher in the college.
 She has a degree in English from Oxford University where she also studied for her professional teaching qualification.
-After three years teaching English to the whole age range (7-77) in Imola, Italy, she returned to Oxford taking up the post at St Clare’s, initially as part time teacher of English A and Theory of Knowledge, later adding teaching of English Language and Literature and TOK coordinator.
-She loves literature and theatre and enjoys the opportunity of living in Oxford where she can go to university lectures in literature and current affairs, particularly environmental politics.
+After three years teaching English to the whole age range (7-77) in Imola, Italy, she returned to Oxford taking up the post at St Clare’s, as a teacher of English A, English B and Theory of Knowledge, later becoming TOK coordinator.
+She loves literature and theatre and enjoys the opportunity of living in Oxford where she can go to university lectures on literature and current affairs, particularly environmental politics.
 She speaks Italian, French and a little German and Spanish.
-Another interest is music: she plays the piano and sings in a choir.
+Another interest is music: she plays the piano (often duets) and sings in a choir.
 She is a keen cyclist and has travelled with her husband and their tandem in more than 15 countries.
+Their favourite place is the Italian Alps.

 A European citizen, Vicky Watson has lived and worked in France, Italy, Poland and the United Kingdom.
 With a background in both literature and linguistics, Vicky has a BA in French and Italian from the University of London; a diploma in TESOL from Trinity College, London; a maîtrise from the Faculté des lettres d’Avignon and a PGCE from Christ Church College, Canterbury.